 ….Each lot owner shall be responsible for maintaining the lake immediately adjacent to the water’s edge.
 No persons not living adjacent to lakes shall have use to that lake.
 Only those persons living on that lake shall have rights to use that lake.

 We ask that you be respectful of other homeowners and refrain from fishing on lakes in the neighborhood that are not on your property.
-We ask that you only fish on property that is adjacent to your own and not behind other people’s houses.
+We ask that you and your invited house guests only fish on property that is adjacent to your own and not behind other people’s houses.
 If you are seen fishing on the lakes on other homeowners’ properties, those homeowners have the right to call the police.

 If you are a Pelican Point Golf Community resident, there are four lakes in the subdivision which resident can fish in.
 There is a map on the webpage outlining these lakes.